quicwg/base-drafts/draft-ietf-quic-qpack.md

 chosen field lines, then the attacker (the second entity) can learn the state of the table by observing the length of the encoded output.

-For example, requests or responses from mutually distrustful entities occurs when an intermediary either:
+For example, requests or responses from mutually distrustful entities can occur when an intermediary either:

  * sends requests from multiple clients on a single connection toward an origin